What is crowdfunding?

 Investors don’t receive equity in return for their money - they receive perks.
 The better the perks, the more you’ll attract investment.

 It would help if you thought about the monetary or labour expense the rewards would cost you to deliver when the time comes, and you’ve completed your project.
-Common perks include free meals if you’re opening a restaurant, visits to your set or office, a tree planted in the investor’s name or maybe you’d like to invite them to a party you’re going to throw to say ‘thanks’?
+Common perks include free meals if you’re opening a restaurant, visits to your set or office, a tree planted in the investor’s name or maybe you’d like to invite them to a party you’re going to throw to say ‘thanks’.

 Choose whatever reward or perk you think is affordable and relevant for your business - remember, don’t promise the world.
-After you’ve spent the money building your business, it’s easy to forget to factor these rewards into your spends, which can leave you struggling financially.
+After you’ve spent the money building your business, it’s easy to forget to factor these rewards into your spending, which can leave you struggling financially.

 Setting a Crowdfunding Goal

 Some platforms are different - so you’ll need to do your research.
-But most work on a financial goal or nothing model.
+But most work on a financial goal-or-nothing model.
 You set your goal and if you meet or exceed the goal - the money is yours.
 If you don’t meet it, you don’t get a penny.

-There are other platforms out there who let you take home whatever you collect from investors - regardless of whether you reached your financial goal or not.
+There are other platforms out there that let you take home whatever you collect from investors - regardless of whether you reached your financial goal or not.
 Signing up with a platform like this might be a good idea if you’ve never crowdfunded for business before, or if you’re unsure whether there’s a market for your product.

 Here are some of the most popular online crowdfunding platforms for you to research: